apache/shenyu-website/content/en/projects/shenyu/shenyu-set-up/index.md

 ---
 title: Environment Setup
-keywords: shenyu
+keywords: Apache ShenYu
 description: Environment Setup
 ---

 ## Features

-* ShenYu is an open source plugin framework, which is flexibility and extensibility since 2.2.0 version.
+* Apache ShenYu is an open source plugin framework, which is flexibility and extensibility since 2.2.0 version.
   With shenyu you can easily create application with your own gateway.
 * System Requirement: JDK 1.8+, Mysql 5.5.20 +.